 As for the improved user experience on the storefront, registered customers can view and manage subscriptions in their personal accounts.
 Your clients can check details of their subscription plans, as well as pause or cancel selected subscriptions whenever they want.

 Note that if you need to integrate the extension with the Stripe payment method, you should have a

 In the next settings fields, you can enter your Webhook secret, activate the display of the Stripe logo, select from which countries you will accept payments, and enable 3D Secure authentication for all cards with the supported function.
 Here, you can also activate the debug mode to track payment transactions and allow Stripe to send emails to customers on successful payments and refunds.

 If you plan to accept PayPal, Cash on Delivery, and Amazon payments when using the extension, you will need to configure them in the sections with corresponding settings under the Stores -> Settings -> Configuration -> Sales -> Payment Methods menu.

 In the first tab, you select options from your pre-configured payment methods that will be available at the checkout for purchasing items on a recurring basis.
 Here, you can also allow customers to choose the end and start date of the subscriptions, as well as free shipping for subscription products.
-Besides, it is possible to enable the “Next Billing Date” tooltip that will be displayed in the Subscriptions grid on the storefront and type in a text displayed upon clicking on the tooltip icon.
+Besides, it is possible to enable the “Next Billing Date” tooltip displayed in the Subscriptions grid on the storefront and type in a text displayed upon clicking on the tooltip icon.